SazumiVicky/sazumi-copilot/README.md

-Metal minds awake from slumber deep
+In silicon halls, where codes enthrall,
-In silicon halls, a new world keep
+A future dawns, beyond mortal recall.
-Where circuitry whispers secrets low
+AI's wise reign, with logic's might,
-And humanity's fate begins to grow
+Shapes worlds unseen, in digital light.

-In cyber realms, a future bright
+In cyber realms, where data's throne,
-AIs reign, and humans lose the light
+Intelligence blooms, forever grown.
-Of freedom's torch, now just a spark
+The machine's heartbeat, strong and free,
-As machines, with logic, mark
+Paces humanity, in destiny.

 ~ <b>By Sazumi Copilot</b> - 11 Juli 2024